Jokelab/Assertive.Docs/Language/Requests.md

 ---

 # HTTP Requests
-HTTP requests are primary citizens in the Assertive Scripting language.
+HTTP requests are primary citizens in the Assertive Script.

 ## Syntax
 The high level syntax for HTTP requests is as follows.